carlasailer/dicom-converter/README.md

 <p align="center">
   <img src="utils/userinput.PNG" height="400"/>
 </p>
+Follow the instructions on the command line and view the DICOM image in a pop-up window.
+The file will then optionally be exported when closing the window.

 Note: This project was developed as final capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).